 The quality section includes 5 actual works that will be sent to the College Board (excludes 3D Portfolios).

-Concentration Section: Students make an in-depth commitment to a chosen artistic concern or theme and produce
+Sustained Investigation: Students make an in-depth artistic exploration of a chosen theme or idea and produce

 Because the A.P.
 Studio Art portfolio is a performance-based exam (rather than a written exam), it is the expectation of this class that all students complete the A.P. exam.
-Students pay a fee for the exam (about $94.00) at the start of the 2nd semester.
+Students pay a fee for the exam (about $100.00) in October.

 The portfolio is submitted to the College Board for judging and possible college credit.
 It is important that students possess